 Limited Wish (5) – A more restricted version of the spell imitating power of Wish, this is a very powerful feature that has the benefit of not actually casting any spell, so it cannot be stopped with Counter Spell.
 This ability has a potentially long recharge, but that seems appropriate given its sheer power.

-This may sound similar to the Undying, because in theme they largely are the same.
+This may sound similar to the Undying because in theme they largely are the same.
 You’ve made a deal with a powerful undead being but you decided you wanted a better deal than those Undying chumps.
 This Warlock focuses on combat, mixing resilience with control and damage.

 Expanded Spell List (2) – The spells here aren’t necessarily bad, but most of them don’t upcast and those that do you may not want to use at all.

 Form of Dread (3) – The temp hp is nice and should scale adequately, being immune to frightened can come in handy, though is a little niche.
-The prize here is making another creature frightened and the debuffs which come with that.
+The prize here is making another creature frightened and the debuffs that come with that.
 This is only rated as a 3 because immunity to frightened isn’t so uncommon for monsters to have.
 Additionally, this does compete with using something like Hex on your first turn, too.

-Grave Touched (4) – This is a nice damage bump, allowing you to improve the damage type of some attacks and gaining an extra damage die.
+Grave Touched (4) – This is a nice damage bump, allowing you to improve the damage type of some attacks and gain an extra damage die.
 Note turning Eldritch Blast from force to necrotic is a bit of a downgrade, the d10 should compensate for that.
 The not needing to eat, breathe, sleep ribbon is thematic, if largely useless.

-Necrotic Husk (2) – Resistance, and sometimes immunity, to necrotic damage can come in handy but as always is niche.
+Necrotic Husk (2) – Resistance, and sometimes immunity, to necrotic damage, can come in handy but as always is niche.
 The ability to drop to 1 hp instead of 0 whilst damaging enemies around you is very nice.
 However, the penalty for this is so severe I have to rate it only a 2.
 Exhaustion is a heavy penalty and it’s combined with a variable but long recharge time–this ability isn’t that good.

 Spirit Projection (3) – There’s a lot of good here, resistance to BPS damage, subtle casting on necromancy and conjuration spells, and Vampiric Touch style healing.
 This only gets a 3 because leaving your body vulnerable is a risk and complication to deal with.
-This can be great for scouting or some ghost like combat, and would pair well if there was also a Genie Warlock in the party to protect your body in their vessel.
+This can be great for scouting or some ghost-like combat, and would pair well if there was also a Genie Warlock in the party to protect your body in their vessel.

 The list of spells available to you can seem intimidating to even seasoned players, so this section will go through some spells that are great for most, if not all Warlocks:

-Armor of Agathys [1st level Spell] – A double duty spell, AoA offers you protection in the form of temp hp and deals damage to anyone who hits you with a melee attack.
+Armor of Agathys [1st level Spell] – A double-duty spell, AoA offers you protection in the form of temp hp and deals damage to anyone who hits you with a melee attack.
 This spell upcasts well with your Pact Magic slots, keeping it relevant throughout your entire career.
 Something to keep in mind, although the amount of damage is the same as the number of temp hp gained, you do the same amount of damage no matter how many temp hp you have left.
 For example, if you only have one temp hp left, a creature hitting you would still take the full five damage.

 Hex [1st level Spell] – Another iconic Warlock spell, Hex allows you to add damage to each attack hit you make be it with a spell or weapon allowing your damage to scale as you get more attacks.
-As it lasts an hour and the duration scales up with higher level spell slots, it allows you to get a lot of value from your slots which is a significant factor for any Warlock spell choice.
+As it lasts an hour and the duration scales up with higher-level spell slots, it allows you to get a lot of value from your slots which is a significant factor for any Warlock spell choice.
 You can read more about this spell here.

-Invisibility [2nd level Spell] – Great for scouting, sneaking into places and even setting up ambushes to gain advantage from being unseen, or even surprising the enemy.
+Invisibility [2nd level Spell] – Great for scouting, sneaking into places, and even setting up ambushes to gain advantage from being unseen, or even surprising the enemy.
 Every spell level above 2nd adds an additional target to the spell, making it age very well as you level up.

 Major Image [3rd level Spell] – A very versatile spell you can get very creative with, this doesn’t have an upcasting option usable for a Warlock, but the lack of a saving throw makes up for that.